National University of Singapore: Notable alumni

 Since its inception in 1905, NUS has had many distinguished alumni from Singapore and Malaysia, including two Singapore prime ministers and four Singapore presidents, two Malaysian prime ministers, and many politicians, judiciaries, business executives, educators and local celebrities.
 It counts among its graduates, heads of state/government Abdul Razak Hussein, Benjamin Sheares, Goh Chok Tong, Mahathir Mohamad and S. R. Nathan.
 The first prime minister of Singapore, Lee Kuan Yew, attended Raffles College briefly prior to World War II.

-A number of its graduates are also notable politicians such as Rais Yatim, Malaysia's former minister of information, communications and culture, Ng Eng Hen, Singapore's minister for defence, Vivian Balakrishnan, Singapore's minister for foreign affairs, and S. Jayakumar, Singapore's former deputy prime minister.
+A number of its graduates are also notable politicians such as Rais Yatim, Malaysia's former minister of information, communications and culture, Ng Eng Hen, Singapore's former minister for defence, Vivian Balakrishnan, Singapore's minister for foreign affairs, and S. Jayakumar, Singapore's former deputy prime minister.

 Many of Singapore's business leaders come from NUS, including as former chairman of the Singapore Exchange, and Singapore Tourism Board Chew Choon Seng, CEO of the Hyflux Group Olivia Lum, former CEO of the Temasek Holdings Ho Ching, Chairman of SPRING Singapore Philip Yeo and CEO of Razer Inc Min-Liang Tan.

 In international politics, NUS counts among its graduates former director-general of the World Health Organization Margaret Chan, former president of the United Nations Security Council Kishore Mahbubani, and vice-president of the International Olympic Committee Ng Ser Miang.

 NUS had served as Singapore's only law school for half a century, until the SMU School of Law was set up in 2007.
 Many of Singapore's judges and lawyers come from the school.
 This includes Singapore's Minister for Law, and Home Affairs K. Shanmugam, the fourth Chief Justice of Singapore Sundaresh Menon and the third chief justice of Singapore Chan Sek Keong.

-In academia, NUS faculty include former vice-president of finance for the University of Virginia, and Cornell University Yoke San Reynolds, and former vice-chancellor of the University of Hong Kong Wang Gungwu.
+In academia, NUS faculty include former vice-president of finance for the University of Virginia, and Cornell University Yoke San Reynolds, and former vice-chancellor of the University of Hong Kong and Tang Prize Laureate Wang Gungwu.